 Why a Muslim should know about the Coronavirus (COVID-19) Pandemic?.
 The United States has restricted inbound travels and many academic institutions have switched their mode of learning from physical to online.
 Campuses have been emptied in some schools and conferences and competitions have been paused indefinitely.

 So far, the atmosphere has been saturated with a cocktail of emotions.
 There is panic, fear, and defiance and in some corners, there is hope and relaxation on people’s minds.
 For many, the thought of tawakkul and qadr has kept them hopeful and relaxed.

 In times of hardship, people either disconnect from Allah ﷻ or improve their connection to Allah.
 Those who disconnect from Allah ﷻ may end up feeling depressed or sad about the situation.
 This happens because they do not understand why things happen.

-For those who reconnect or improve their connection to Allah, they do so because they have thought beyond just the immediate consequences of the hardship.
+Those who reconnect or improve their connection to Allah, they do so because they have thought beyond just the immediate consequences of the hardship.
 They have thought of how the situation affects the hereafter.

 Praises to Almighty Allah, as Muslims we are blessed because Islam is a complete concept.
 Almighty Allah ﷻ has sent to us guidance for everything we may ever encounter during our lifetime.
 Alhamdulillah, this guidance explains things we should do during a pandemic: our response and the precautions to take.